-The ICT Technology Team of ME&IE Consultants WC-KP will develop Customized Android Based Applications for data collection.
-Data entry in this application will be done directly by the field monitoring teams of all the zonal/ regional/ districts offices and is uploaded in the MIS system.
-The data will be observed and monitored by the ICT team of ME&IE Consultants.
+The ICT Technology Team of ME&IE Consultants WC-KP will develop a Customized Android Based Applications for data collection.
+Data entry in this application will be done directly by the field monitoring teams of all the zonal/ regional/ districts offices and will be uploaded to the MIS system.
+The data will be observed and monitored by the ICT team of the ME&IE Consultants.